BrenoBaiardi/ikrpg/README.md

 ## 💡 Contributions & Feedback

 This project is a work in progress.
 If you'd like to contribute code, help test, or provide feedback, feel free to fork or contact the author.

+---
+## 📝 TODO - Improve this readme

+- [ ] Add prints of the character sheet
+- [ ] Add prints of chat and example automation